HabeckerDev/ITS-Classifier/README-FastAPI.md

 ## Conclusion

 This documentation provides a comprehensive overview of the ITS-Classifier API, including installation instructions, how to run the server, API endpoints, project structure, configuration, and model details.
-For any further questions or issues, please refer to the FastAPI and Transformers documentation or contact the project maintainer.
+For any further questions or issues, please refer to the FastAPI and Transformers documentation.

 ---